Credit Suisse Maintains BlackRock (BLK) Neutral Recommendation

 What are Other Shareholders Doing?

-ILESX - Fisher Investments Institutional Group U.S. Large Cap Equity Environmental and Social Values Fund holds 0K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 0K shares, representing an increase of 16.67%.
-The firm increased its portfolio allocation in BLK by 24.46% over the last quarter.
+VRNIX - Vanguard Russell 1000 Index Fund Institutional Shares holds 22K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 20K shares, representing an increase of 9.78%.
+The firm increased its portfolio allocation in BLK by 4.88% over the last quarter.

-ADME - Aptus Drawdown Managed Equity ETF holds 3K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 4K shares, representing a decrease of 18.65%.
-The firm increased its portfolio allocation in BLK by 18.67% over the last quarter.
+CLSUX - ClearBridge Sustainability Leaders Fund holds 3K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 3K shares, representing an increase of 4.20%.
+The firm increased its portfolio allocation in BLK by 11.04% over the last quarter.

-Plimoth Trust Co holds 1K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 1K shares, representing a decrease of 6.48%.
-The firm decreased its portfolio allocation in BLK by 99.89% over the last quarter.
+UTMAX - Target Managed Allocation Fund holds 3K shares representing 0.00% ownership of the company.

-Gulf International Bank holds 20K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 25K shares, representing a decrease of 25.32%.
-The firm decreased its portfolio allocation in BLK by 10.64% over the last quarter.
+Meiji Yasuda Asset Management Co holds 7K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 5K shares, representing an increase of 28.54%.
+The firm increased its portfolio allocation in BLK by 48.07% over the last quarter.

 What is the Fund Sentiment?

-There are 2715 funds or institutions reporting positions in BlackRock.
-This is an increase of 87 owner(s) or 3.31% in the last quarter.
-Average portfolio weight of all funds dedicated to BLK is 0.43%, a decrease of 7.20%.
-Total shares owned by institutions decreased in the last three months by 0.01% to 135,794K shares.
-The put/call ratio of BLK is 1.37, indicating a bearish outlook.
+There are 2711 funds or institutions reporting positions in BlackRock.
+This is an increase of 91 owner(s) or 3.47% in the last quarter.
+Average portfolio weight of all funds dedicated to BLK is 0.43%, a decrease of 3.88%.
+Total shares owned by institutions increased in the last three months by 0.12% to 135,798K shares.
+The put/call ratio of BLK is 1.35, indicating a bearish outlook.

 Blackrock Background Information